torgheh/bootmodal/README.md

 }
 ```
 Then run the `composer update`.
-### Laravel config app.php
+### Laravel configuration

-Add the bootmodal service provider to the `prviders` array:
+Add the Bootmodal service provider to the `providers` array in `app/cofig/app.php`:
 ```php
 	'Torgheh\Bootmodal\BootmodalServiceProvider'
 ```

-Next under the `aliases` array, you may add the Modal facade.
+Next under the `aliases` array in  `app/cofig/app.php`, you may add the Modal facade.
 ```php
 	'Modal'  => 'Torgheh\Bootmodal\Facades\Modal',

 ```
-You also so have to add the Javascript plugin to the front-end layout.
+The Javascript plugin must be added to the front-end layout.
 ```html
 <script src="path/to/public/js/bootmodal.min.js" ></scrpit>
 ```
 ## Backend
 ### Modal
-In your controller the same way you make views in Laravel you can make modal views and return a proper Ajax response.
+In your controller the same way you make views in Laravel you can make modal views and return an Ajax response.
 The view should extend the default `Bootmodal::layout`.

 ```php